ZacharyZurloMSFT/remote-mcp-functions-python/README.md

 # Getting Started with Remote MCP Servers using Azure Functions (Python)

 This is a quickstart template to easily build and deploy a custom remote MCP server to the cloud using Azure Functions with Python.
 You can clone/restore/run on your local machine with debugging, and `azd up` to have it in the cloud in a couple minutes.
+The sample MCP tools include a weather assistant that can report temperature, humidity, wind, and precipitation for cities around the world, plus an invoice analyzer that uses Azure AI Content Understanding to extract structured vendor, total, and line item data from uploaded invoices or PDF/image files included with the repo.

 The MCP server is secured by design using keys and HTTPS, and allows more options for OAuth using built-in auth and/or [API Management](https://aka.ms/mcp-remote-apim-auth) as well as network isolation using VNET.

 If you're looking for this sample in more languages check out the [.NET/C#](https://github.com/Azure-Samples/remote-mcp-functions-dotnet) and [Node.js/TypeScript](https://github.com/Azure-Samples/remote-mcp-functions-typescript) versions.